Patriotic Oath (Philippines): Custom

 Recitation of the Panatà is required by law at all public and private educational institutions.
 By custom, this is observed in institutions meant for Filipinos or containing a majority of Filipino nationals.
 This guideline was set in Republic Act No. 1265, one of many national symbols laws, which was approved on July 11, 1955.
-The act was implemented in schools through Department Order No. 8 of what is now the Department of Education, which was approved on July 21, 1955.
-The tagalog version of the pledge was derived by the original English version known "Partriotic Oath" penned in 1935, it was later translated by Benjamin Trinidad.
-The Panatà was revised in November 9, 2001 by then Secretary of Education Raul Roco, using shorter lines in less formal Tagalog.
-The oath was revised and amended on February 14, 2023 by Vice President and Secretary of Education Sara Duterte replacing the words "nagdarasal" to "nananalangin".
+The act was implemented in schools through Department Order No. 8 of what is now the Department of Education, which was approved on July 21, 1955. the Tagalog version of the pledge was derived by the original English version known as "Partriotic Oath" penned in 1935, it was later translated by Benjamín Trinidad.
+The Panatà was revised in November 9, 2001 by then-Secretary of Education Raúl Roco, using shorter lines in less formal Tagalog.
+The oath was revised again on February 14, 2023 by Vice-President and then-Secretary of Education Sara Duterte replacing the word "nagdárasál" to "nananálangin".